 new products are quite convincing.
 Big hunks of plastic with wood

-and variable colorants to emulate the look of wood
+and variable coloring to emulate the look of wood.
+Sure, it

-will fade out, but when it is installed it looks just like wood.
+will likely fade, but when it is installed it looks just like wood.

 Ipe or Mahogany will likely have a durability of 40

 deck can be refinished every few years to

 deck is now possible, but with varying results—Normally if it gets too

 tough looking you replace the decking.
 5 years from now, your

 deck will look like a 5 year old composite